- Mr David Allen, Clinical Lead

 Primary medical qualification: 2001 (Newcastle, UK)

-Nick undertook basic surgical training and then specialist orthopaedic training in Edinburgh.
+Nick undertook basic surgical training and specialist orthopaedic training in Edinburgh.
 He spent a year in Canada for a fellowship in adult reconstruction at the University of British Columbia/Vancouver General Hospital.
-He was then a locum consultant in Edinburgh for 10 months before joining the GJNH team in November 2014.
+He returned as a locum consultant in Edinburgh before joining the Golden Jubilee team in November 2014.
 He holds a Masters degree in Orthopaedic Engineering and specialises in all aspects of primary and revision hip and knee replacement.

 Mr Frédéric Picard, MD, FRCSEd